Icesito68/Port-Windows-11-Lge-devices/README.md

 **IF YOU AREN'T COMFORTABLE MODDING YOUR PHONE OR ITS PARTITION TABLE OR YOU ARE PARANOID OF BRICKING YOUR DEVICE CLICK AWAY NOW!!!
 YOU HAVE BEEN WARNED, YOU ARE ON YOUR OWN IF YOU BRICK YOUR DEVICE!!!
 AGAIN!
 YOU HAVE BEEN WARNED!!!**

+> [!Important]
+> This guide is for the LG G8x.
+You may be able to use the guide for the LG G8 and the LG G8s, but this has not been tested & you'd have to find the necessary files elsewhere.

 ## Get Started
 - [Project Status](guide/English/status.md)